 The recommended oil change on 2004-2006 Pontiac GTO is every 3000 miles according to the service manual maintenance schedule.
-Most of today’s synthetic oil claim you go as long as 5000 miles, and some even claim up to 7000 miles before you need an oil change.
+Most of today’s synthetic oil claims you go as long as 5000 miles, and some even claim up to 7000 miles before you need an oil change.
 I personally say you should follow the guidelines set forth by the service manual and change your oil every 3000 miles.

 If you see the “Service Engine Oil” message on the instrument cluster dash (image above), this is an indicator that it is time to change your oil.
-Hopefully if you follow the service manual, you will change your oil before this message appears.
+Hopefully, if you follow the service manual, you will change your oil before this message appears.

 So What Is The Purpose Of Changing The Oil?

-First we need to know the function of the oil in an engine.
+First, we need to know the function of the oil in an engine.
 Oil is a lubricant that keeps all of the moving parts of an engine from creating excess heat from friction.
 The pistons, crankshaft, connecting rods, camshaft, and cylinder head valves all need the benefits of oil to keep rotating freely inside the engine, without resistance and without creating excessive heat.
 Every part of the engine is made of some form of metal.
 When metal rubs against metal it causes friction, which in turn causes heat.
 The oil lubricates all of the moving parts which allows them to move freely within the engine, reducing friction and drastically reducing heat.

 Over time the oil will begin to break down and not become as slick and lubricating as it was when it was new.
-This is mainly caused by the engine oil becoming dirty from the natural dirt that builds up in engine over time.
-Oil changes help to reduce and remove any excess dirt that can build-up in your engine from use.
+This is mainly caused by the engine oil becoming dirty from the natural dirt that builds up in the engine over time.
+Oil changes help to reduce and remove any excess dirt that can build up in your engine from use.
 Sludge is also a common development in cars, and oil changes will completely remove it for a more efficient running engine.
 Oil changes help and contribute to the cleanliness of your engine, as well as keeping all of the moving parts of the engine lubricated and working properly.

 Engine oil viscosity refers to how easily oil pours at a specified temperature.
 Thin oils have lower viscosity and pour more easily at low temperatures than thicker oils that have a higher viscosity.
 Thin oils reduce friction in engines and help engines start quickly during cold weather.

 There are two different grades of oil, straight weight and multigrade or sometimes called multi-viscosity.
 Straight weight oil will have a grade on the bottle such as SAE30, meaning this is just straight 30 weight oil.
 The “SAE” is an acronym for “Society of Automotive Engineers”.
-The Society of Automotive Engineers developed a scale for both engine and transmission oils grades.
+The Society of Automotive Engineers developed a scale for both engine and transmission oil grades.
 Multi-viscosity oils will have a grade on the bottle such as 5W-30.
 Oils with viscosity grades are the industry standard for automotive applications.

 For instance, oil with a 5W-30 grade thickens less than oil with a 10W-30 grade in cold weather.
 Oil with a 5W-30 grade thins out more quickly at high temperatures as compared to oils with a 5W-40 grade.
-Viscosity measurement rules are the same whether you choose a normal conventional motor oil, or a high tech natural gas derived full synthetic motor oil.
+Viscosity measurement rules are the same whether you choose a normal conventional motor oil or a high-tech natural gas-derived full synthetic motor oil.

 Synthetic Oil vs. Conventional Oil

 Is synthetic oil better than conventional oil?
 Absolutely!
 Conventional oil does not last as long as synthetic oil and needs to be changed much more often.
-It breaks down much faster than synthetic oil and loses it’s protective qualities putting your engine at risk for mechanical failure and reducing the life of the engine.
+It breaks down much faster than synthetic oil and loses its protective qualities putting your engine at risk for mechanical failure and reducing the life of the engine.
 The following is taken directly from the Mobil Oil Company website: